ome/omero-documentation/server/install-windows.rst

 ~~~~~~~~~~~~~~~

 My OMERO install doesn't work!
 What do I do now!?!
 Examine the
-:ref:`rst_troubleshooting` page and if all else fails post a
+:ref:`troubleshooting` page and if all else fails post a
 message to our ``ome-users`` mailing list discussed on the
 :oo:`community <site/community>` page.